cse110-sp23-group6/cse110-sp23-group6/admin/cipipeline/phase1.md

   - This happens after everyone has completed working on HTML and CSS components of all pages and merges to Main.

 - The linter runs as a github action for every push, allowing us to get feedback universally across all files and without needing everyone to download a linter extension on their local environment.

-### Code Quality via Tools
-- We intend to set up Codeclimate as our code quality analysis tool.
-- Codeclimate analyzes our codebase and provides insights into potential issues, such as complexity, duplication, and maintainability.
-- The tool generates automated code quality reports, allowing us to identify areas that need improvement.

 ### Code Quality via Human Review
 - We have implemented a pull request (PR) workflow using our version control system (e.g., Git).